microsoft/react-native-windows/packages/react-native-win32/etc/react-native-win32.api.md

     touchActive: boolean;
 }

-// Warning: (ae-forgotten-export) The symbol "ISignalTransitions" needs to be exported by the entry point typings-main.d.ts
+// Warning: (ae-forgotten-export) The symbol "ISignalTransitions" needs to be exported by the entry point typings-index.d.ts
 //
 // @public
 export type ITransitions = {